connectashish028/SHO_scaler/README.md

 - If you have trouble running the script, check that you are in the correct folder and that your input CSV is present.
 - If you enter something that is not a number, the script will skip it and continue.

-## License
-This project is provided for internal use.
-Please contact the author for external distribution.